giovanizanetti/Quiz/README.md

 *By starting the quiz, the user is redirected to `/quiz/question{question_number}`.

-* After the last question, the user is presented with the results view containing the summary of points, and correct and incorrect count.
+* After the last question, the user is presented with the results view containing the summary of points, correct and incorrect count.

 * The user can **retry** the incorrect questions.
 The user is redirected to `/quiz/question/rety{question_number}`

 * Each question has a timer according to the options above 👆🏼

-* The user can **reset** the quiz from any question.
+* The user can **reset** the quiz from any question or from the results page.

 ### Technologies
 * React